The Biggest Female Icon Every Year Since You Were Born

 2012: Jennifer Lawrence

-In 2012, Jennifer Lawrence became a household name when she starred in the first Hunger Games, a film adaptation of Suzanne Collins’ widely popular book series.
-Katniss instantly became a female role model, along with the woman who played her.
+In 2012, Jennifer Lawrence became a household name when she starred in the first Hunger Games, a film adaptation of Suzanne Collins' wildly popular book series.
+Katniss instantly became a role model, along with the woman who played her.

 2013: Miley Cyrus

-You can love her and you can hate her, but you can’t deny that 2013 was the year of Miley Cyrus.
-If you’ll recall, this was the year that the reckless renegade released Bangerz, which featured “We Can’t Stop,” “Wrecking Ball,” and “Adore You.”
-It was also the year of her scandalous VMA performance with Robin Thicke.
+You can't deny that 2013 was the year of Miley Cyrus.
+If you'll recall, this was the year that the reckless renegade released Bangerz, which featured "We Can't Stop," "Wrecking Ball," and "Adore You."
+It was also the year of her scandalous VMAs performance with Robin Thicke.

 2014: Emma Watson

 In 2014, Emma Watson proved she was willing to use her global platform for good when she became a UN Women Goodwill Ambassador, launching the campaign HeForShe.
 The actress has spent the last seven years advocating for equality for women everywhere.

 In 2015, at a time when her work was turning her into an internet phenomenon (#NotoriousRBG), the late Ruth Bader Ginsburg was named one of Time's 100 Most Influential People of the Year.
 In the Time article accompanying the honor, her colleague Justice Antonin Scalia wrote, "She is a source of collegiality and good judgment in all our work."

 In 2016, comedian and talk show host Ellen DeGeneres received the Presidential Medal of Freedom from then-President Barack Obama.
 Of course, DeGeneres' show is still watched all over today, but what really paved her way to the White House was her advocacy for LGBTQ+ individuals like herself.